AlexAjit/DjangoAssSignals/README.md

 # Question 2: Do django signals run in the same thread as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

 Yes, Django signals run in the same thread as the caller. so

+# Question 3: By default do django signals run in the same database transaction as the caller?
+Please support your answer with a code snippet that conclusively proves your stance.
+The code does not need to be elegant and production ready, we just need to understand your logic.

+Yes, that's correct.
+Django signals do not run in the same database transaction as the caller by default, and instead, run in autocommit mode.